 WATERPROOF JACKET AND TROUSERS: 1x full set of waterproofs.
 Gore-tex or equivalent.
 Must have a hood.

 GAITERS: optional but highly recommended to help keep feet dry.

 MOUNTAINEERING BOOTS: capable of taking crampons, a flexible B1 rating is suggested.
 Well-fitting, waterproof and worn in ahead of the expedition.
 The lines between “B” ratings blur, but something like the La Sportiva Trango S Evo would be ideal.

 HIKING SOCKS: 3x hiking socks.
 Make sure they work with your boots.

 WETSUIT BOOTS/WATERPROOF SOCKS AND SANDALS : for river crossings.
 Look for something with a robust sole to protect feet.
 Rivers in Greenland are extremely cold so sandals alone will not suffice.
 Not flip flops.

 HUT SLIPPERS: Or indoor shoes to use in the Kulusuk accommodation.
 These will not be carried on the expedition.

 WIDE BRIMMED SUN HAT/CAP: (optional).

-WARM HAT: for evenings and summit day.
+WARM HAT: for evenings.